Commercial Composting Solutions

 commercial composting solutions

-Plastic may have taken much of the attention in recent years, but food waste continues to be a pressing (maybe even underestimated) issue affecting the environment.
+Plastic may have taken much of the attention in recent years, but food waste continues to be a pressing issue affecting the environment.

 When it comes to the household or the individual, things may seem relatively simple: if you’re keen on gardening, it’s almost second nature to separate your food waste into a compost bin and make good use of it.
 Alternatively, you can separate your organic waste into a brown bin for collection.